Installing Ubuntu MATE on a Raspberry Pi

 Ubuntu MATE installation

 Once you power on the Raspberry Pi, you’ll be greeted with a very familiar Ubuntu installation process.
 The process is pretty much straight forward from here.

 Select your WiFi network and enter the password in the network connection screen.

 After setting the keyboard layout, timezone and user credentials you’ll be taken to the login screen after a few minutes.
 And voila! you are almost done.

 Once logged in, the first thing you should do is to update Ubuntu.
 You can use the command line for that.

 sudo apt update sudo apt upgrade

 You can also use the Software Updater.

 Once the updates are finished installing you are good to go.
-You can also go ahead and install Raspberry Pi specific packages for GPIO and other I/O depending on your needs.
+You can now go ahead and create some awesome Raspberry Pi project.

 What made you think about installing Ubuntu on the Raspberry and how has your experience been with Raspbian?
 Let me know in the comments below.